Jarrow: Administrative history

+Jarrow was an ancient parish in the Chester Ward of County Durham.
+The parish was subdivided into seven townships: Harton, Hedworth, Heworth, Monkton, South Shields, Westoe, and a Jarrow township which covered both the settlement of Jarrow itself and Hebburn.
+The four townships of Harton, Heworth, South Shields, and Westoe each took on civil functions under the poor laws from the 17th century onwards.
+They therefore each became civil parishes in 1866 when the legal definition of 'parish' was changed to be the areas used for administering the poor laws.
+The other three townships jointly administered their poor law functions and so became a single civil parish called "Hedworth Monkton and Jarrow".

+In 1873, the western part of that parish was made the Hebburn local government district.
+Two years later, in 1875, Jarrow was incorporated as a municipal borough.
+Under the Local Government Act 1894, civil parishes were no longer allowed to straddle borough or district boundaries, and so the civil parish of Hedworth Monkton and Jarrow was split three ways: a smaller parish of Jarrow matching the borough, a new parish of Hebburn matching that district, and a new parish called Monkton covering the remainder.

+Jarrow Town Hall on Grange Road was built between 1902 and 1904 to serve as the borough council's headquarters.
+The borough was enlarged in 1936, notably absorbing most of the abolished parish of Monkton, including the village.

+The borough of Jarrow was abolished in 1974 to become part of the new metropolitan borough of South Tyneside in the new metropolitan county of Tyne and Wear.
+South Tyneside Council has its main offices in South Shields, but uses Jarrow Town Hall for some functions.

 Education

 Jarrow's needs for secondary education are currently served by Jarrow School, formerly Springfield Comprehensive.
 Springfield was merged with another of Jarrow's secondary schools, Hedworthfield Comprehensive at Fellgate, following a gradual reduction of the number of new pupils for the yearly intake of 11-year-olds to the point where keeping both schools open was no longer viable.
 As of 2008 plans to revamp Jarrow School have come into action.
 Building work was completed in 2009 turning the school into a modern learning facility with Specialist Engineering Status.
 The head teacher at the school plans to improve the school's grade point average, by improving the learning facilities, costing millions of pounds.

 Demography

 The population in the 1841 census was 3,250 inhabitants.

-In 2011, Jarrow had a population of 43,431, compared to 27,526 in 2001.
-This gives Jarrow a similar population to Wallsend and Whitley Bay.
-The large increase in population is mainly due to boundary changes.